 Before the issue of the relevant Construction Certificate, plans are to be amended to:

 provide lighting to the community forecourt and the rear areas and Cunningham Street parking, to provide illumination to public areas when public movement is likely to occur.
-Such lighting is to be in accordance with AS 1158.3.1 and AS 4282.
+Such lighting is to be in accordance with AS 1158.3.1- 2020Lighting for roads and public spaces, Part 3.1: Pedestrian area (Category P) lighting — Performance and design requirements and AS 4282-1997: Control of the obtrusive effects of outdoor lighting.

-Show the provision of CCTV to public areas and spaces in accordance with AS4806.
+Show the provision of CCTV to public areas and spaces in accordance with AS4806-2006 – Closed Circuit TV (CCTV).

 Reason: To improve public safety.